DCasely/dcasely/README.md

 --------------------------------------------

--MILLION💵 DOLLAR CLUB at Dominos Pizza.
+* MILLION💵 DOLLAR CLUB at Dominos Pizza.
 Grew sales from $700K to $1.2M after taking over Dominos Corporate Unit 3812.
 First in the 30-Year history to break the $1M marker for Unit 3812.

--Founder of Point Guard Training, a basketball training program that sold successfully on a global scale to 17 different countries.
+* Founder of Point Guard Training, a basketball training program that sold successfully on a global scale to 17 different countries.

--Recorded the HIGHEST SALES COMMISSION Payout in this history of Infinity Sales Group as a result of SELLING 109 accounts for Fortune 500 Dish Network and 52 accounts for HughesNet in the span of just 2-weeks.
+* Recorded the HIGHEST SALES COMMISSION Payout in this history of Infinity Sales Group as a result of SELLING 109 accounts for Fortune 500 Dish Network and 52 accounts for HughesNet in the span of just 2-weeks.

 LinkedIn Profile: https://www.linkedin.com/in/davincasely/